 How do you use your syns on slimming world?

 (All the syn values have been worked out by myself and should be used as a guide only, this is not endorsed or verified by slimming world.
-The products were sent to me by the companies for review and all opinions are my own.
+Some of the products were sent to me by the companies for review and all opinions are my own.)